rajgupt/Tabulo/README.md

 8. **[Working with datasets](#8-working-with-datasets)**<br>
 9. **[Training](#9-training)**<br>
 10. **[LICENSE](#10-license)**<br>

 ## 1. Installation Instructions
 Tabulo currently supports Python 2.7 and 3.4–3.6.

-### 1.1 Pre-requisites

-To use Tabulo, [TensorFlow](https://www.tensorflow.org/install/) must be installed beforehand.
-If you want **GPU support**, you should install the GPU version of TensorFlow with `pip install tensorflow-gpu`, or else you can use the CPU version using `pip install tensorflow`.

-We are using tesseract to extract data from table so you have to install tesseract also.
-[Follow this link to install tessersact](https://interviewbubble.com/install-tesseract-on-mac-linux-windows-centos/)

-### 1.2 Installing Tabulo

 First, clone the repo on your machine and then install with `pip`:

 ```bash